Escritura de Textos Argumentativos para Persuasión Laboral

 Resumen

 Persuading others through writing is one of the most valuable skills in any professional environment.
-Understanding how to build an argumentative text in English opens doors to influence clients, convince colleagues, and present solid proposals.
-This is precisely the focus of this module, which shifts from listening and speaking practice to the power of the written word.
+Understanding how to build an argumentative text in English opens the door to influencing decisions, winning clients, and gaining support for your ideas.

 What is an argumentative text and why does it matter?

 An argumentative text is a piece of writing where you express your opinions and attempt to persuade others to support you [0:25].
-It goes beyond simply sharing information; it aims to change someone's perspective or motivate action.
+It goes beyond simply sharing information; the goal is to influence the reader's perspective and move them toward action.

 • A blog post that defends a particular point of view.

-• An academic text that argues a thesis with supporting evidence.
+• An academic text that argues a thesis with evidence.

-The key element in all of these is persuasion: you present a clear position and back it up so that your reader feels compelled to agree.
+The key element in all of these is persuasion: using clear reasoning and structured arguments to make your case compelling.

-How can argumentative writing help you at work?
+When should you use argumentative writing at work?

-• Persuading a client: when you want someone to buy a product or service you sell, your writing needs to be compelling and well-structured.
+• Persuading a client to buy a product or service you sell [1:00].

-A practical first step is to think of two or three topics or situations you are already familiar with [1:18].
-Writing about subjects you know well makes it easier to form strong opinions and find supporting points.
-Choose real scenarios from your daily work — a process you want to improve, a tool you want the team to adopt, or a strategy you believe would benefit your company.
+A practical first step is to think of two or three topics or situations you are already familiar with [1:20].
+Writing about something you know well makes it easier to focus on structure and language rather than struggling with content.